mimimiku778/MimimalCMS/README.md

 - A string encryption class using HKDF hash and AES
 - A class for image validation, automatic resizing, and saving
 - Basic exception handler
-- Simple autoloader that does not use namespaces
 - Built-in middleware for automatically managing CSRF tokens
 - A simple View class consisting of output buffer control and sanitization features